vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 **Behaviour:**

 - No trading occurs, no orders are accepted
-- Mark to market settlement is performed if required after termination is triggered then never again
+- Mark to market settlement is performed, if required, after termination is triggered, then never again
 - A single set of market data may be emitted for the final settlement data (e.g. settlement mark price), after which no market data are emitted.
 - During the transition out of this state:
   - All final settlement cashflows are calculated and applied (settled)